-Once the student has submitted the appropriate documentation to Accessibility Resources, the Counselor will review the documentation and schedule an appointment to meet with the student.
+Once the student has submitted the appropriate documentation to the office staff, a Counselor will review the documentation and schedule an appointment to meet with the student.
 The student is required to meet with the Counselor to discuss the request for accommodations and/or services.
 Students are encouraged to submit documentation early and not wait until the beginning of the semester.
 Submit appropriate documentation regarding his/her medical condition or disability to Accessibility Resources at least 30 days prior to beginning of the semester.
-(Note: Certain accommodations may take longer than 30 days to arrange (such as coordination of American Sign Language interpreters or purchase/installation of assistive technology), therefore disclosing to
+(Note: Certain accommodations may take longer than 30 days to arrange, therefore disclosing to Accessibility Resources as soon as possible is imperative)

-Accessibility Resources as soon as possible is imperative).
-During the accommodation process, the Counselor will ask the student to provide his/her perspective on their medical condition or disability in the following areas:
+During the accommodation process with the Accessibility Resources Counselor, the student will be asked to provide his/her perspective on their medical condition or disability in the following areas:

-- 1. how do you describe your condition? - 2. describe in as much detail as possible how the diagnosed condition is currently impacting and substantially limiting your performance - 3. what accommodations, auxiliary aids, adaptive equipment, modifications and/or services have been provided in the past? - 4. describe the accommodations or services that you think you will need and why.
+- how do you describe your condition? - describe in as much detail as possible how the diagnosed condition is currently impacting and substantially limiting your performance - what accommodations, auxiliary aids, adaptive equipment, modifications and/or services have been provided in the past? - describe the accommodations or services that you think you will need and why.

-Based off the documentation, recommendations, and the interview with the student, the Counselor is responsible for determining eligibility for services and developing the accommodation letter, which outlines the approved accommodations, and/or services that a student will receive for that semester or summer session.
+Based off the documentation, recommendations, and the interview with the student, the Counselor is responsible for determining eligibility for services and developing the accommodation letter which outlines the approved accommodations and/or services that a student will receive for that semester or summer session.
 A student may choose not to use the approved accommodations in all their classes.
 Determining accommodations is an ongoing process.
 The student may find that a class is "universally designed," and he or she does not need the accommodations that were initially identified.